SriSaiPriyaSenthilvel/TSA_EXP1B/README.md

 # Date:

 ### AIM:
-To perform regular differencing,seasonal adjustment and log transformation on international airline passenger data
+To perform regular differencing,seasonal adjustment and log transformation on powerconsumption data

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy